atomicscale/youtube-dl/ESOF-Docs/ENTREGA5.md

 This one was obvious even before we saw the results.
 The main feature of **Youtube-DL** as a python coding example is its modularity.
 The extractors, downloaders and other parsers are separated and are independent.
 This gives the community the ability to add support for more websites easily.

 ###Couple Architecture Components Loosely
+**This was one of the six metrics that Youtube'DL did follow.**

+Having loose coupling between top-level components makes it easier to maintain components in isolation, as stated in Better Code Hub guideline.
+This was accomplished by by minimising the amount of interface code.
+It is also possible to develop components in isolation, in other words, being able to change only the component itself without changing what you don't want.

+//IMAGEM COUPLE ARCH

 ###Keep Architecture Components Balanced